Strawberry Shortcake and the Baby Without a Name

-Strawberry Shortcake and the Baby Without a Name is a 1984 American animated television special that first premiered on March 24, 1984, in New York City and on March 30 in Los Angeles.
+Strawberry Shortcake and the Baby Without a Name is a 1984 American animated television special that first premiered on March 24 in New York City and on March 30 in Los Angeles.
 This is the second Strawberry Shortcake television special produced by Nelvana Limited and the fifth to feature the American Greetings character.

 Synopsis

-Strawberry Shortcake and the Baby Without a Name chronicles Strawberry Shortcake's annual summer camping trip, where she and her friends encounter a monster that the Pie Man and Sour Grapes attempt to capture to get rich.
+Strawberry Shortcake and the Baby Without a Name chronicles Strawberry Shortcake's annual summer camping trip, where she and her friends encounter a monster that the Pieman and Sour Grapes attempt to capture to get rich.